pitowalosian/LBYARCH-MP2/README.md

 **Note:** The program uses round to nearest rounding method, so it is implied that we also use the same rounding method when cross-checking with the acceleration calculator.

-## Short Videos (5-10mins) showing your source code, compilation, and execution of the C and x86-64 program
+## Short Video (5-10mins) showing source code, compilation, and execution of the C and x86-64 program
 ![Demo_video](/video/LBYARCH-MP2_Demo_Video.mp4)

 ## References